RedHatInsights/quickstarts/docs/quickstarts/README.md

 3. Get your quick start or Learning resource tile added to the [Hybrid Cloud Console](https://console.redhat.com):

     a.
 Create a request in [the RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/) for engineering to merge the content.
-Add the `platform-experience-ui` label to your Jira.
+Add the `platform-experience-services` label to your Jira.

     b.
 Create a pull request (PR) to the `main` branch in the [**Red HatInsights/quickstarts**](https://github.com/RedHatInsights/quickstarts/) repository.